Beuth-Erdelt/DBMS-Benchmarker/paper.md

 1. Close the connection
 This uses `close()` on the cursor and the connection

-The times needed for steps connection (1.), execution (2. and 3.) and transfer (4.) are measured on the client side.
+The times needed for the connection (1), execution (2 and 3), and transfer (4) steps are measured on the client side.
-A unit of connect, send, execute and transfer of a single query is called a **run**.
+A unit of connect, send, execute, and transfer of a single query is called a **run**.
 Connection time will be zero if an existing connection is reused.
 A sequence of units of sending, executing, and transmitting between establishing and discarding a connection is called a **session**.
 This is the same as a run, if we always reconnect prior to sending a query, but if we choose to reuse a connection this will cover multiple runs.